-We urge this committee to pass this bill so all children in Rhode Island have access to the nutritious school meals they need to learn and thrive.
+We urge this committee to amend this bill to mirror House Bill 5639 and move to pass it so all children in Rhode Island have access to the nutritious school meals they need to learn and thrive.
 Healthy School Meals for All is a key ingredient our state needs to improve educational outcomes.
 RIDE estimates that the fiscal impact of this bill to be \$35 million.
 We think our children and our schools are worth it.
 Thank you for investing in the health and well-being of Rhode Island's children and for the opportunity to provide this testimony.